 The Cadet section is a vibrant, friendly part of the club.
 We have over 30 active cadets aged 10 to 18 taking part in club activities.

-The club is a registered (RYA) training centre under the auspices of the Tay Sail Training Association.
-See our Sail Training page for details of all the courses available.
+The club is a registered (RYA) training centre under the auspices of the Tay Sail Training.
+See our Cadet Training page for details of all the courses available.

 A cadet training and activity week is held during early July.
 This is a great week of sailing with a mix of training and fun activities.
 The activities allow cadets to develop confidence on the water while continuing their work towards RYA certificates.